Can The Executor Of A Will Take Everything?

 After a Will has been granted probate, it’s a public document––so anyone who applies to the court and pays a fee can see it.

-After you receive the section of the Will that applies to your assets, you can hire your own lawyer to help you interpret its content, especially if the directive is vague.
+After you receive the section of the Will that applies to your assets, you can hire your own lawyer to help you interpret its content, especially if the language is unclear.

 Beneficiaries often have questions about the administration of an estate, and the executor is obligated to show documentation that demonstrates how they’ve been handling assets.